addhome2001/risingstack-bootcamp/README.md

       down
     }
     ```
-  - [ ] Add a `migrate-db` script to the scripts in `package.json`, edit `scripts/migrate-db.js` to add the migration call.
+  - [*] Add a `migrate-db` script to the scripts in `package.json`, edit `scripts/migrate-db.js` to add the migration call.
 Finally, run your migration script to create the tables:
     ```sh
-    $ npm run migrate-db -- --local
+    $ NODE_ENV=development npm run migrate-db
     ```

   Readings: